UCLA-SEAL/HeteroFuzz/readme.md

 To compile, instrument, and run the subjects, a *valid* Xilinx Vivado license is required to do FPGA synthesis and simulation.
 Please ensure Xilinx toolchain is in your `PATH` environment variable, and you can run `vivado` and `vivado_hls` in your terminal.

 Alternatively, we provide a running example with a downgraded version of HeteroFuzz without FPGA simulation.
 This can be used to verify the major functionalities of HeteroFuzz without Xilinx environments.
-Please follow the instructions below.
+Please follow the instructions in *prototype* folder.

 ## How to build the HeteroFuzz tool
 ```